-Shelves and reshelves used and returned books and periodicals and keeps the library material in correct call number order on the shelves; monitors stack areas and provides the security of the collections and the building.
+Shelves and re-shelves used and returned books and periodicals and keeps the library material in correct call number order on the shelves; monitors stack areas and provides the security of the collections and the building.
 Services coinoperated photocopiers and develops and implements plans for the physical expansion of shelving space for additional library material in the collections.

 Circulation Records - Lends, and maintains online records of the whereabouts of circulating material; recalls and holds books on request; discharges and reactivates theft detection strips in returned material, searches for missing books and notifies selectors when replacements orders need to be placed; sends notices and bills for lost and overdue books for both Sinclair and Hamilton; maintains and regularly updates online files of borrowers with delinquent financial accounts.

-Superseres 8/3/92 h.
+g.
 Preservation

-Coordinates library wide preservation efforts and develops and implements program for long term preservation of the library's 2.3 million volume collections of which 20% are in need of preservation treatment or restoration.
+Coordinates library wide preservation efforts and develops and implements program for long term preservation of the library's 2.6 million volume collections of which 20% are in need of preservation treatment or restoration.
 Works with public service and processing departments to develop library-wide effort for preservation, disaster preparedness and other programs to enhance preservation of library material.
 Monitors environmental conditions affecting collections in Hamilton and Sinclair Library.
 Recommends action steps to prevent or minimize environmental damage to the library's material collections.
 Develops and administers grant funded preservation projects.
+Oversees pest management control program responsible for environmental monitoring of all library materials, operating freezing program for insect eradication, and supervising all other preservation projects concerned with the control of mold and insect infestation.